rheakr11796/cs230-rmp/CS230-Project-README.md

 (1) recipes/WSJ0Mix/separation/train.py: Original training file for the SepFormer.
 The main changes were adding a few commands around file paths in order to fix any training bugs that we encountered.

 (2) recipes/WSJ0Mix/separation/hparams/sepformer.yaml: Hyperparameters file for our existing training task.
-The main changes involved changing the number of epochs to 20 in order to generate a baseline for the milestone.
+The main changes involved reducing the number of epochs in order to generate a baseline for the milestone.

 (3) recipes/WSJ0Mix/separation/train_new.py: New training file that contains our draft implementation of the updated objective function for SepFormer, which we plan to train our data on for our final project.